gartempe/MacOS-Thinkpad-Yoga-12/README.md

 ### 1. Warning - Achtung - Attention : check you BIOS version !!!

-There is a know bug in embeded controller, where **CPU fan stop triggering**.
+There is a known bug in embeded controller, where **CPU fan stop triggering**.
 This has been fixed with Bios version 1.20.

 *I've experimented this bug (with BIOS 1.03 JEET47WW), and the CPU rises up quickly to 99°C at full load (even with short load).
 This is extremly dangerous for the health and lifespan of your laptop.*